TriplyDB/Documentation/docs/triply-db/index.md

   <dd>Type of the service, this can either be 'Virtuoso', 'Jena', 'Blazegraph', 'Prolog' or 'ElasticSearch'.
 In the filter you can select a specific service type or 'All' service types.</dd>

   <dt>Status</dt>
-  <dd>The status of the service, this can be 'Starting', 'Running', 'Stopped', 'Updating' or 'Error'.
+  <dd>The status of the service, can be 'Starting', 'Running', 'Stopped', 'Updating' or 'Error'.
 In the filter you can select a specific service status or 'All' services statuses</dd>

   <dt>Statements</dt>
   <dd>The amount of statements in a service.
 These are all the loaded statements in the service, and can be filtered with the slider.</dd>